samuel-nemeth/samuel-nemeth.github.io/_pages/about.md

   - /about.html
 ---

 My name is Samuel Nemeth.
 I study health and aging as a Ph.D. student in the [Sociology department](https://www.cla.purdue.edu/academic/sociology/index.html) at Purdue University.
 I am a Dean's Graduate Fellowship recipient and a Presidental Excellence Ph.D.
-Award recipient both of which fund my Ph.D. studies.
+Award recipient both of which fund my PhD studies.

 I currently affiliated with the [Dunn Lab](https://www.thedunnlab.com) and I am also affiliated with the [Center for Aging and the Life Course](https://www.purdue.edu/aging/).